StateFromJakeFarm/SC18Problems/problems/StoreLines/problem.md

 There are seven customers and three cashiers.
 The first three customers pair off with their respective cashiers.

 After two minutes, cashier 2 finishes, so customer 2 leaves, and cashier 2 starts with the next person in line, customer 4.
-Cashier 1 has two minutes of work left, and cashier 3 has 5 minutes of work left.
+Cashier 1 has two minutes of work left, and cashier 3 has five minutes of work left.

 After two more minutes cashier 1 and cashier 2 both finish.
 Because customer 1 arrived first, they leave first, and cashier 1 takes customer 5 from the line.
 Then customer 4 leaves, and cashier 2 takes customer 6.
 Cashier 3 still has three minutes of work left.